EPCCed/qmmm_gromacs_cp2k_sc/_episodes/01-welcome.md

 teaching: 15
 exercises: 0
 questions:
-- "BioExcel, PRACE, ARCHER2"
+- "What are BioExcel and PRACE?"
-- "This course"
+- "Pre-course questionnaire"
 objectives:
-- ""
+- "Pre-course questionnaire"
 keypoints:
 - ""
 ---